-In addition, the AHA note that caffeine may also:
+In addition, the AHA notes that caffeine may:

-Although cafestol and kahweol can have a negative effect on cholesterol, they may also provide some health benefits.
-Research suggests they may have anti-inflammatory and anti-cancer properties.
+Although cafestol and kahweol can have a negative effect on cholesterol, they may provide some health benefits.

-- low-density lipoprotein (LDL), or “bad” cholesterol, which plays a key role in fat buildup in the arteries
+- LDL: Some people call this “bad” cholesterol.
+It plays a key role in plaque buildup in the arteries.

-- high-density lipoprotein (HDL), or “good” cholesterol, which helps remove cholesterol from the body
+- High-density lipoprotein (HDL): Some people call this “good” cholesterol.
+It helps remove cholesterol from the body.

-- Eat a heart-healthy diet: This diet includes eating fruits, vegetables, and whole grains, along with nuts, olive oil, and fish containing omega-3 fatty acids.
-The diet also involves limiting intake of saturated and trans fat, such as fatty cuts of meat and packaged snacks.
+- Eat a heart-healthy diet: This diet includes fruits, vegetables, and whole grains, along with nuts, olive oil, and fish containing omega-3 fatty acids.
+It also involves limiting one’s intake of foods high in saturated and trans fat, such as fatty cuts of meat and packaged snacks.

 - Get regular exercise: Studies show regular exercise raises HDL and lowers LDL.

-- Maintain a moderate weight: If a person carries more body weight or has obesity, then losing 3–5% of their overall weight can increase HDL and lower their LDL.
+- Try to maintain a moderate weight: If a person has a high body weight or obesity, then losing 3–5% of their overall weight can increase their HDL and lower their LDL.

 - Try to manage stress: Research suggests stress has a harmful effect on cholesterol.

-People with high cholesterol should consult their doctor to check whether they need medication, as various drugs can lower cholesterol levels.
+People with high cholesterol should consult their doctor to find out whether they need medication, as various drugs can lower cholesterol levels.

-However, some people may take a medication or have a condition that is causing the cholesterol problem.
+However, some people may take a medication or have a health condition that is contributing to high cholesterol levels.
 In those cases, a person’s doctor may change the prescription drug or suggest a different treatment.

 The relationship between coffee and cholesterol may depend on how a person brews the beverage.
-Paper filters may help minimize the amount of natural oils and result in a coffee drink with less effect on cholesterol.
+Some research also indicates that coffee may affect a person’s cholesterol differently depending on their sex.
+Paper filters may help minimize the amount of natural oils in coffee and result in a coffee drink with a lesser effect on cholesterol.

-People who have high cholesterol may wish to avoid drinking unfiltered brews, such as Turkish coffee.
-Without a paper filter, more of the cholesterol-raising oils end up in the coffee.
+People who have high cholesterol may wish to choose filtered coffee more often than unfiltered coffee.
+When the brewing method does not involve a paper filter, more of the cholesterol-raising oils end up in the coffee.